HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Throwing.md

 ## Errata
 - Java requires that a function declare all errors it might throw.
 This is supported.
 - Ruby's `raise` keyword can be used on its own.
 It defaults to a RunTime error.
-- Python's `raise` keyword can be used to reraise the caught exception in an `except` block.